grinnell-cs/csc151-dh/_eboards/eboard06-2.md

       your partner.
 * Mini-Project 2 due Thursday at 10:30 p.m.
     * On Gradescope
+    * Not yet posted to Gradescope
+    * We'll go over it

 ### Upcoming Token-Generating Activities

 * Men's Tennis 9am and 5pm Saturday in the Field House.
 (30 min of watching is enough)
 * Swim meet Saturday at 1pm.
 (30 min of watching is enough)
+* Men's Basketball Saturday at 1 p.m.

 ### Other Upcoming Activities

-* Men's Basketball Saturday at 1 p.m.
 * Women's Basketball Saturday at 3 p.m.

 ### Friday PSA